colingeniet/tynooc/spec.md

 # Roads

 Roads join two cities, and have a length and a damage value (see train damage).
-They are oriented for genericity and simplicity purpose.
+Roads are oriented for simplicity.

 # World